sloscal1/PFS-NEAT/README.md

 * `initial.topology.fully.connected` should be set to false.
 * `add.connection.class` must be set to `mil.af.rl.anji.AddConnectionMutationOperatorFixed`.

+##PFS-NEAT/SAFS-NEAT shared parameters##
+* `container.class` is the sample storage container.
+If RAM is an issue, use `mil.af.rl.predictive.FailureSeparatingSampleContainer`, otherwise some time can be saved if `mil.af.rl.predictive.EagerChromosomeSampleContainer`.
+* `container.max_samples` is the maximum number of samples to store.
+Since current implementations store all samples in RAM, reasonable values should be selected based on your system.
+* `container.eager.base.class` is the temporary storage container used while policies are being evaluated.
+This can be the FailureSeparating container mentioned above.
+* `container.eager.k` is the number of policies to keep samples from.
+The top 5 most fit policies will be used.
+* `selector.class` can be set to set up specific sampling schemes from the container.
+In the current implementation, the container itself does some sampling when necessary to keep the number of samples below the maximum, therefore we don't do any more sampling and use `mil.af.rl.predictive.IdentitySampleSelector`.
+* `subspace.min_samples` sets a threshold for the number of samples to have in the container before a feature selection step can occur (regardless of how many generations is may take to collect all of these samples).
+* `stagnation.class` is the first stagnation class.
+The components of stagnation have a large impact on the algorithms, and eventually a decorator pattern was used to allow composable stagnation classes to allow rapid experimentation.
+Unfortunately, this doesn't work well with properties files since keys must be unique.
+What we end up with is the .# syntax, where the parameters of the first class end with .1, parameters of the second end in .2, and so on.
+I will detail the stagnation settings used in the properties files as an example.
+This class is set to `mil.af.rl.predictive.SlidingWindowStagnation`.
+* `stagnation.sliding.window.1` the first stagnation class's (SlidingWindow's) minimum time before performing another round of feature selection.
+Set to 10.
+* `stagnation.sliding.factor.1` the scaling factor on the window.
+Set here to grow the window slightly over time (1.2).
+* `stagnation.class.2` the second decorator used is `mil.af.rl.predictive.TrendStagnation`, which considers a populations stagnant if the fitness of the champion does not increase much.
+* `stagnation.trend.window.2` sets the number of generations to take an average over to determine trend stagnation (10).
+* `stagnation.trend.threshold.2` fitness change threshold (below this number is considered stagnant.
+Varies depending on max fitness of a particular problem.
+* `progressive_learner.class` the learner must have support for changing of feature subsets, so we use a modified version of the standard Evolver `mil.af.rl.anji.learner.Evolver`.

 ##SAFS-NEAT specific parameters##
+* `subspace_identification.class` is the feature selection algorithm to use, for SAFS it is `mil.af.rl.safs.DiscMISubspaceIdentifier` which uses mutual inforamtion between elements of samples from the sample container to determine feature relevance.
+It also discretizes the sample values before assessing relevance.
+* `subspace_identification.dmi.sampl_relationship` defines which components of a sample to use in the above relevance measure.
+DELTA_STATE_ACTION is typical for SAFS (though others can be found in mil.af.rl.predictive.SampleUtilities).
+This one tells the above feature selection algorithm to compare changes in each state variable from one timestep to the next against the action variables.
+* `subspace.discretize.predictors.bins` number of labels to use in the discretization of the state variable part of the above relevance measure.
+* `subspace.discretize.response.bins` number of labels to use in the discretization of the actions part of the above relevance measure.
+* `subspace_identification.dmi.strategy` controls how to select the features into the active subset after they have been ranked.
+In this case `mil.af.rl.safs.BestFeatureCriteria` was used, so that only the top scoring feature is added.

 ##PFS-NEAT specific parameters##
+* `subspace_identification.class` PFS-NEAT uses `mil.af.rl.predictive.WekaIncSubspaceIdentifier` which means that it incrementally grows the subspace using Weka defined feature search and evaluation classes.
+Since feature relevance is divided into reward relevance and transition relevance components, and as such there are parameters controlling each phase separately.
+* `weka.reward.search.class` the subset search class used to find the reward relevant set.
+We use a wrapper around the BestFirst search strategy `mil.af.rl.predictive.BestFirst` to allow settng of constructor parameters by properties file.
+* `weka.attributeSelection.BestFirst.direction` is a constructor parameter to Weka's BestFirst implementation, and we use `FORWARD`.
+* `weka.attributeSelection.BestFirst.term` controls how many non-improving layers of subsets to considered before terminating the search.
+We use 1.
+* `weka.reward.eval.class` sets the evaluation scheme to use to guide the reward relevant subset.
+We use `weka.attributeSelection.CfsSubsetEval`.
+* `weka.trans.search.class` gives the subset search technique for transition relevant sensors.
+We use `mil.af.rl.predictive.BestFirst`.
+Other parameters are shared with the reward search class.
+* `weka.trans.eval.class` controls the evaluation measure to use when searching for transition relevant sensors.
+We use the same as reward eval, `weka.attributeSelection.CfsSubsetEval`, but it can be a different algorithm.
+* `weka.single.addition` forces the feature selection step to change the subset size by at most 1 feature at a time if this is set to `true`.
+It is false by default.

+I expect to make updates to this codebase as new features (hopefully) or bugs (hopefully not!) necessitate.
 Enjoy!
+-Steve